wp-plugins/robo-gallery/readme.txt

 = How to enable lazy load in gallery options? =

 In gallery settings you can find option to enable/disable lazy load, also there you'll have alot of additional options for customization of the loading process

+= How to change spacing between thumbnails? =

+In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

+= How to set description text below image in the lightbox?  =

+In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

 = How to define size of the gallery images thumbnails? =